-Budgeted cost: £5,600
+Budgeted cost:

-Activity Evidence that supports this approach Challenge number(s) addressed 1 Purchase of quality topic books to inspire learning and to develop reading skills Good quality, visual texts are purchased which motivate children to read.
-(Research: EEF Improving literacy in Key Stage 1) (Research: EEF Improving literacy in Key Stage 2) (Research: EEF Reading Comprehension Strategies) 3 2 Use of personalised online learning platforms to accurately support nondirected learning Homework is only effective if it is targeted and personalised (EEF research) (Research: EEF Homework - especially digital technology at primary school) 4 3 PP children with identified SEN needs receive appropriate support.
-Early years and pre-school interventions have a positive impact.
-2
+Activity Evidence that supports this approach Challenge number(s) addressed Develop the role of a dedicated SEND TA and training for TAs carrying out interventions Firm plans to develop our PP children and deliver traceable outcomes are managed by SENCO and HOS operating across the school 1 (Research: EEF Effective use of Teaching Assistants) 1,2,3,5 carrying out interventions (Research: EEF Phonics) (Research: EEF Behaviour Interventions) Purchase of quality reading books to inspire and to develop reading skills Good quality, visual texts are purchased which motivate children to read.
+2 (Research: EEF Improving literacy in Key Stage 1) 3 (Research: EEF Improving literacy in Key Stage 2) (Research: EEF Reading Comprehension Strategies) 3 Use of personalised online learning platforms to Homework is only effective if it is targeted and personalised (EEF research) 4 3 accurately support non-directed learning (Research: EEF Homework - especially digital technology at primary school) 7 4 Use of AW,NE,LA to deliver wellbeing and nurture clubs Targeted intervention to support the needs of identified children on a weekly basis and through the results of PASS survey.
+1,5